REFERENCES TO OUR HYMNS IN OTHER PUBLICATIONS

-Occasionally we discover that our hymns have been included in magazine articles, journals, and other publications.
-Here are some of them:
+Occasionally our hymns have been included in other magazines, journals, and other publications, some of which are listed below.

 Wade in the Water: 52 Reflections on The Faith We Sing, by Martha Whitmore Hickman (Abingdon, 2003), includes meditations on two of our hymn texts, “A Mother Lined A Basket” and “When Cain Killed Abel.”